AbdulRehman-z/Url-shortening/README.md

 - Sass
 - Flexbox
 - MVC Architecture of Js
-- Publisher-Subscriber pattern of Js
+- Publisher-Subscriber pattern of JavaScript

 ### What I learned